Connectime4ever/Amazon_Vine_Analysis/README.md

 #### After perfoming the queries the main results are:

-+ The total number of review recorded in the selected dataset is 3105520.
++ The total number of reviews recorded in the selected dataset is 3105520.
 ![Total](https://github.com/Connectime4ever/Amazon_Vine_Analysis/blob/main/Total.png)

 + There are 3105513 unpaid reviews, 2 paid reviews and 5 rows show null values.